Simmons College of Kentucky: Growth

 During his 10-year tenure (1880–1890), the school became a full university and expanded its offerings to include liberal arts, college preparatory courses and medical, law, business, music, and theological departments.
 Additionally, the school was the home to competitive football, basketball, and baseball teams.

 Simmons University continued to grow and prosper.
 In 1894, Simmons was succeeded by Charles L. Purce, who was president until his death in 1905.
-In 1907, the school, now called State University entered into an affiliation agreement with the Louisville National Medical College to merge the two colleges.
-In 1918, Charles Parrish became President of the school and improved the school's endowment and academic offerings.
+In 1907, the school, now called State University at Louisville entered into an affiliation agreement with the Louisville National Medical College to merge the two colleges.
+From 1908 until 1916, Rev. William T. Amiger served as president.
+In 1918, L. Charles Parrish became president of the school and improved the school's endowment and academic offerings.

 Decline

 The effects of the Great Depression found their way to the school.
 In 1930, the university was forced to sell its property due to a foreclosure on the mortgage.
 As a result, the school significantly scaled back its offerings.
 The University of Louisville purchased the bulk of the property for the site of Louisville Municipal College, U of L's black branch under segregation.
 As part of the purchase agreement, Simmons agreed to offer only religious instruction.
 In 1934, the University of Louisville purchased the remainder of the property, and Simmons relocated to 18th and Dumesnil.
 In 1982 the school was renamed Simmons Bible College to more adequately reflect its mission.